 Teachers are expected to utilize the FOCUS software program and traditional grade books are optional.
-Teachers will be responsible for checking attendance every morning before 8:15am in the FOCUS system.
+Teachers will be responsible for checking attendance every morning before 8:15 am and for each class period on the FOCUS system.
+Attendance information will be open for parents to view as well.
 Teachers may record it in a grade book or print a report from FOCUS at the end of each nine weeks.
 Such record is a legal document which is required by Florida Statutes 1003.23.
 Grades are to be entered weekly.